Assembly Theory Reduced to Shannon Entropy and Rendered Redundant by Naive Statistical Algorithms: Methods

-\end{itemize} Notice that Equation~\eqref{eqBDM} can be expressed for many particular cases, e.g. in the case of unidimensional objects (such as bitstrings) but also any other object, including non-binary strings and n-dimensional objects such as graphs, matrices, images, vectors and tensors (any encodable, computer representable data) where $ m $ indicates the method given by the pre-computed table of complexity estimations derived from CTM~\cite{zenilbdm,iscience,zenil2018review,zenilreview}.
+Notice that Equation~\eqref{eqBDM} can be expressed for many particular cases, e.g. in the case of unidimensional objects (such as bitstrings) but also any other object where $m$ indicates the method given by the pre-computed table of complexity estimations derived from CTM~\cite{zenilbdm,iscience,zenil2018review,zenilreview}.

-Also notice that if one takes a partition $ i_0 $ for which the object's size is the partition size (or, equivalently, there is only one block/part which is the object itself), then $ BDM( x , i_0 , m ) $ becomes equivalent to the approximation method indexed as $ m $, e.g. the CTM.
-That is, there is $ m $ such that
+Also notice that if one takes a partition $i_0$ for which the object's size is the partition size, then $BDM(x, i_0, m)$ becomes equivalent to the approximation method indexed as $m$, e.g. the CTM.
+That is, there is $m$ such that

-where $ Q $ is a computable (proper) subset of $ \left\{ \mathbf{M} \colon \exists w' \left( \mathbf{M}\left( \emptyset \right) = w' \right) \right\} $ and $ Q(x) \subset \left\{ \mathbf{M} \colon \mathbf{M}\left( \emptyset \right) = x \right\} $ a computable subset of $ Q $ that the method $ m $ calculates, where the algorithmic probability (AP) of $ x $ is approximated by
+where $Q$ is a computable (proper) subset of $\{\mathbf{M} : \exists w' (\mathbf{M}(\emptyset) = w')\}$ and $Q(x) \subset \{\mathbf{M} : \mathbf{M}(\emptyset) = x\}$ a computable subset of $Q$ that the method $m$ calculates, where the algorithmic probability (AP) of $x$ is approximated by